How to do a feasibility study for a business?

 Step 7: Make a Final Decision

 After a feasibility study for a business has been completed, all findings must be reviewed and a final decision must be made.
-The project may be put on hold if significant risks or challenges are present.
+The project may be put on hold if significant risks or challenges exist.
 In that case, alternative solutions or revisions can be considered.
 If the final review reveals that the project fails to meet long-term goals, the project may be abandoned completely.
 However, if the project meets all requirements, the project can be put into production.

 29apg